beta0x01/aibbf/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/beta0x01/aibbf/LICENSE) .
+This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute AIBBF as per the terms of the license.

 ---